Lead Opinion

 B

-The TECA interpreted its statutory authorization under
+The TECA interpreted its statutory authorization under ESA § 211(b)(2) as meaning “issue” jurisdiction, not “case” or “arising under” jurisdiction.

 The TECA established two threshold jurisdictional requirements: (1) resolution of the litigation must have required application or interpretation of the EPAA/ESA or its regulations, and (2) the EPAA/ESA issue must have been adjudicated in the district court.
 See Sector Refining, Inc. v.
-Enterprise Refining Co., 771 F.2d 496, 503 (Temp.Emer.Ct.App.1985) (jurisdiction depends not only on whether an EPAA issue existed but on whether one was adjudicated); Citronelle-Mobile Gathering, Inc. v.
-Gulf Oil Corp., 591 F.2d 711, 716 (Temp.Emer.Ct.App.1979) (TECA has jurisdiction when resolution of litigation requires application and interpretation of the EPAA), cert. denied, 444 U.S. 879 (1979).
+Enterprise Refining Co.,

-Meanwhile, during the period of development of the Federal Circuit‘s structure, scholarly attention to the TECA‘s jurisdictional posture burgeoned.
+Meanwhile, during the period of development of the Federal Circuit’s structure, scholarly attention to the TECA’s jurisdictional posture burgeoned.
 E.g., Note, The Appellate Jurisdiction of the Temporary Emergency Court of Appeals, 64 Minn.
 L.Rev.
-1247, 1272-73 (1980) (criticizing the TECA system requiring bifurcated appeals as resulting in “confusion, hardship for litigants, forced decision making, and delay“); Eric Watt Wiechmann & Charles J. Heinzer, An Unappealing Dilemma: Searching for the Appellate Jurisdiction of the Temporary Emergency Court of Appeals, 3 U.Bridgeport L.Rev.
-305, 322 (1982) (“The existing status of the TECA‘s jurisdiction is unsatisfactory.“) Commentators condemned the TECA‘s “issue” jurisdiction as entailing satellite litigation, causing transfers and retransfers of cases and parts of cases, and creating inefficiencies in the use of judicial and litigant resources.
+1247, 1272-73 (1980) (criticizing the TECA system requiring bifurcated appeals as resulting in “confusion, hardship for liti-. gants, forced decision making, and delay”); Eric Watt Wiechmann & Charles J. Heinzer, An Unappealing Dilemma: Searching for the Appellate Jurisdiction of the Temporary Emergency Court of Appeals, 3 U.Bridgeport L.Rev.
+306, 322 (1982) (“The existing status of the TECA’s jurisdiction is unsatisfactory.”)
+Commentators condemned the TECA’s “issue” jurisdiction as entailing satellite litigation, causing transfers and retransfers of cases and parts of cases, and creating inefficiencies in the use of judicial and litigant resources.

 The Federal Circuit was organized with an explicitly broader appellate assignment than that of the TECA, apparently for the purpose of avoiding the problems inherent in “issue” jurisdiction.
-Thus, although the Federal Circuit‘s jurisdiction is assigned in “arising under” words, as was that of the TECA, there is a dispositive difference:
+Thus, although the Federal Circuit’s jurisdiction is assigned in “arising under” words, as was that of the TECA, there is a dispositive difference: 28 U.S.C. § 1295(a)(1) and (2) provide that the Federal Circuit shall have exclusive appellate jurisdiction “if the jurisdiction of [the district] court was based, in whole or in part, on [sections 1338 and 1346, respectively] of this title”.
+The clause “in whole or in part” is absent from the TECA authorization.
+In Atari, Inc. v.
+JS & A Group, Inc.,

 Paragraph (1) of new section 1295(a) gives the Court of Appeals for the Federal Circuit jurisdiction of any appeal in which the trial court jurisdiction was based, in whole or in part, on section 1338 of title 28....
 Cases will be within the jurisdiction of the Court of Appeals for the Federal Circuit in the same sense that cases are said to “arise under” federal law for purposes of federal question jurisdiction.
 Contrast, Coastal States Marketing, Inc. v.
-New England Petroleum Corp., 604 F.2d 179 (2d Cir.1979).
+New England Petroleum Corp.,604 F.2d 179 (2d Cir.1979).

 H.R.Rep.
 No. 312, 97th Cong., 1st Sess.
 41 (1981).
-See Atari, 747 F.2d at 1435.
+See Atari,

 As we recognize these differences, in the interest of continuity, we affirm that the TECA precedent and practice on jurisdictional matters shall continue to apply to cases that reach the Federal Circuit by virtue of succession to the TECA.